Watchers Council – Slayer Rec Room – Moments Later

 “Kadin…has the hots for Slick?”
 Faith asked, confused.

 Mia rolled her eyes and sighed.
 “Oh come on.
 That whole lonely and helpless bit?
 Just a clever diversionary tactic to get her alone, in a hotel, thousands of miles away from anyone or anything that could remotely remind her of me.”

 Bucharest, Romania – Dark Cave – Moments Later

 Drachen sat perched on his extravagant throne, his hand cupping his chin in thought.
-His eyes remained straightforward and unblinking.
+His eyes remained focused straight ahead, unblinking.

 “Master?”
 The robed man appeared from the dark entrance.
 “Sorry to disturb you, Sire, but we just received word that Van Helsing and her companion have just entered Bucharest.”

 “They’ve been here for hours,” Drachen replied calmly.
 “Find whatever source relayed this information and kill it…a lot.”

 “Sire?” the robed man asked.
 Drachen flew from his chair and had a hand around the man’s throat before he could even blink.
 The age-old vampire lifted the man into the air, his eyes burning a deep, blood red.

 “Are you opposing me?” he growled, his fangs bared.

 The servant gasped for air.
 “No…no Sire.
 It will be…done.”